 On Android (8.0 and higher), notification badges (or "notification dots") are automatically displayed on your app icon when users have unread push notifications.
 Users can long-press on the app icon to see the list of unread notifications.

-Android's notification badges are simple colored dots.
+Android's notification badges are simple coloured dots.
 This doesn't allow users to know how many unread push notifications they have for a specific app.
 Some device manufacturers may add an unread notifications count to their custom Android interfaces (e.g. Samsung, Xiaomi, etc).
 When it is the case, the system will increment or decrement the value displayed on each app icon automatically.

 Batch allows you to display a badge in the top right corner of your iOS app icon when your users receive a new notification.
 Here is how it looks: